sashadt/dtdocs/docs/index.md

 Welcome to the DataTorrent RTS!
 ================================================================================

-This collection of interactive tutorials will introduce you to the DataTorrent RTS platform.
+This collection of tutorials will introduce you to the DataTorrent RTS platform.

 ### Getting Started with DataTorrent Applications